 In this article, I focus on leadership in the organization from the site manager or warehouse manager down the organization.
 When I visit colleagues in the logistics business, they often tell me how much they have invested in new facilities, new hardware and new technology.
 When I ask how much they have invested in leadership at the warehouse usually answers become quite scarce.
 For some reason, it look different in the production-based industry, they invest more in leadership.
 I would say that there is a big difference in leadership between manufacturing and warehouse logistics.
 In manufacturing, the pace of production is determined and held by machines or assembly lines.
-Effectiveness depends very much of the performance of machines and assembly lines.
+Efficiency depends very much of the performance of machines and assembly lines.
 Leadership is not as much about the difficult discussions concerning the employee’s productivity or the pace of work, the leader has a more coaching or supporting role.

 The warehouse logistics are different.
 The managers decide the pace of production.
 Assignments are already in WMS and entering the system continuously during the day.
 This means that leaders must constantly follow up and evaluate whether each employee holds the determined pace.
 If an individual does not keep pace, the manager must give feedback to the employee.
 I often find that many companies underestimate the manager’s difficulty in giving feedback and the importance of giving feedback correctly to the employee.
 Many managers avoid giving feedback because they are afraid that there might be a conflict between the manager and the employee.
 Instead, they close their eyes and letting the pace of productivity go down instead.